skajiyam/FINM-36700-Portfolio-and-Risk-Management/Harvard’s Endowment/README1.md

 & \mathbf{1}^{\top} w = 1.
 \end{aligned}
 $$

+Here, any weights can be assinged as long as the equations above hold.

 To transform the problem into a bounded quadratic programming problem, we should add a lower and upper limits for each asset class weight.
 The additional constraints for Exhibit 5 should be: